nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/payments/currencies.md

 ![currencies2](_static/currencies/currencies2.png)

  Click **Save.**

- ##### Adding new currency
+## Adding new currency

 Click **Add new** button.

 ![currencies3](_static/currencies/currencies3.png)

 Define the **currency settings:**

 * Currency **Name.**
 * Currency **code.**
 * Enter the **exchange Rate** against the primary exchange rate of the currency.
 * From the **Display locale** dropdown list, select the display locale for currency values.
 * Enter **Custom Formatting** to be applied to the currency values.
 In this field, you can specify any symbols for the currency displaying in public store, number of decimal places and so on.
 * In the **Limited to Stores** select a pre-created store from drop-down list
- * From the **Rounding type** drop-down list сhoose one of the types of rounding:
+* From the **Rounding type** drop-down list choose one of the types of rounding:
   * Default rounding
   * Rounding up with 0.05 intervals (0.06 round to 0.10)
   * Rounding down with 0.05 intervals (0.06 round to 0.05)
   * Rounding up with 0.10 intervals (1.05 round to 1.10)
   * Rounding down with 0.10 intervals (1.05 round to 1.00)
   * Rounding with 0.50 intervals
   * Rounding with 1.00 intervals (1.01-1.49 round to 1.00, 1.50-1.99 round to 2.00)
   * Rounding up with 1.00 intervals (1.01–1.99 round to 2.00)
 * Select the **Published** checkbox, to enable this currency to be visible and selected by visitors in your store. nopCommerce supports a multi-currency pricing display.
 If you have several published currencies, customers will be able to select the currency they want.
 * In the **Display order** field, enter the display order of this currency.
 A value of 1 represents the top of the list.
 * Click **Save.**

 Click **Get live rates** in the Currencies window.
 The window is expanded as follows:

 ![currencies4](_static/currencies/currencies4.png)